Athar Ali Khan

 Athar Ali Khan (আতহার আলী খান; born 10 February 1962) is a Bangladeshi cricket commentator and former cricketer.
 Throughout the 1980s, Athar played as a middle order batsman, batting mostly at No. 4 or 5.

-Later on, encouraged by the Indian Test Cricketer, Mohinder Amarnath, Atahar started opening regularly for the Bangladesh national cricket team.
-He was a slow medium pacer taking six wickets in ODI matches.
-He is an Urdu-speaking Bangladeshi.His ancestors are from Uttar Pradesh now in India.
+Later on, encouraged by the Indian Test Cricketer, Mohinder Amarnath, Athar started opening regularly for the Bangladesh national cricket team.
+He was also an occasional slow medium pacer.
+His ancestors were from Uttar Pradesh in India.

 International career

 Early years

-In 1984, Atahar played for the Bangladesh Tigers in the first South East Asian Cup.
-A year later he played in the 3 Day match against Sri Lanka in Dhaka.
-During the season 1984–85 he was part of the Dhaka University team which won the National cricket title.
-In the semi-final, against Dhaka district, Atahar scored 155 and shared a record stand of 447 with Tariquzzaman Munir (308).
+In 1984, Athar played for the Bangladesh Tigers in the first South East Asian Cup.
+A year later, he played in a three-day match against Sri Lanka in Dhaka.
+During the 1984-85 season, he was part of the Dhaka University team which won the national cricket title.
+In the semi-final, against Dhaka district, Athar scored 155 and shared a record stand of 447 with Tariquzzaman Munir (who scored 308).

 Prominence

 In October 1988, he was Bangladesh's best performer in the Wills Asia Cup at Dhaka.
 He scored 16 against India, 22 against Pakistan and 30 against Sri Lanka.
 Then on the final day of 1990, he entertained the huge 50,000-strong crowd at Eden Garden, Calcutta with a score of 78* against Sri Lanka.
 His innings included three huge sixes.
-Although Bangladesh lost the match, Atahar was adjudged the Man-of-the-Match.
+Although Bangladesh lost the match, Athar was adjudged the Man-of-the-Match.

-Atahar's highest ODI score (82) came against Pakistan in 1997.
+Athar's highest ODI score (82) came against Pakistan in 1997.
 There, he put on a century partnership (110) with skipper Akram Khan (59).
 He was involved with another century partnership a year later.
 Against Kenya, he put on 137 for the first wicket with Mohammad Rafiq.
-Atahar's own contribution was 47.
+Athar's own contribution was 47.
 This partnership set up Bangladesh's first ever ODI win.
 His best bowling in ODI was 2/33 against India at Mohali in 1997.
 Sourav Ganguly was one of his victims.

-Atahar played for Bangladesh in three ICC Trophy tournaments, in England in 1986, in Kenya in 1994 and finally in Malaysia in 1997.
+Athar played for Bangladesh in three ICC Trophy tournaments, in England in 1986, in Kenya in 1994 and finally in Malaysia in 1997.
 He had a disappointing time in England in '86, as he lost his place in the side midway through the trophy, due to lack of form.
 He had scored only 55 runs from 5 innings.
-The wet conditions in England did not suit Atahar's batting technique.
-After being overlooked for the 1990 trophy in Netherlands, Atahar returned for 1994 tournament in Kenya.
+The wet conditions in England did not suit Athar's batting technique.
+After being overlooked for the 1990 trophy in Netherlands, Athar returned for 1994 tournament in Kenya.
 There also, he failed to live up to the expectations, scoring only 90 runs from 6 innings.
-However, Atahar played a big part in Bangladesh's success 3 years later.
+However, Athar played a big part in Bangladesh's success 3 years later.
 He scored 170 runs from 9 innings, with 2 not outs, as Bangladesh became the unbeaten champion.